thoughtstem/magic-loader/README.md

 # magic-loader

-Load demos quickly inside DrRacket
+We use this to load demos quickly inside DrRacket.

+Searches for files in all installed packages.